Veterans of the Year

 For more information, contact 949-470-3062 or email@example.com.

-Gilbert Calderon Castro and Carlia Oldfather were honored as Mission Viejo's Veterans of the Year for 2018 on Sunday, November 11 during the City's annual Veterans Day Ceremony at the Norman P. Murray Community and Senior Center.
+Hugh B. Speed III will be honored as Mission Viejo’s Veteran of the Year on Monday, November 11 during the City’s annual Veterans Day ceremony at 2 p.m. inside the Norman P. Murray Community and Senior Center at 24932 Veterans Way.